 Let's dive into data attributes and get an HTML element with them.

 <div id="demo" data-user="fuu" data-custom-emoji="🔥"></div>

-Very simple, for each element we want to add, we can use
+This is a very simple example.
+For each element we want to add, we can use a data attribute

-data- with a name, note we use multiple dashes for spaces.
+data- with a name.
+Note we use multiple dashes instead of spaces.

 HTML5 brings us the wonderful Dataset API, much like the

 classList, as we explored before.
 But it's not quite as impressive.